Maintenance Tips | Maintaining Your Hoses

 Inspecting your hoses

-As with all equipment, regualr inspections for damage, wear and tear, is required to your Miflex hoses and although our hoses are more abrasion resistant and longer lasting than traditional rubber hoses, this does not mean that they cannot or will not wear – and as such should be inspected.
+As with all equipment, regular inspections for damage, wear and tear, is required to your Miflex hoses and although our hoses are more abrasion resistant and longer lasting than traditional rubber hoses, this does not mean that they cannot or will not wear – and as such should be inspected.
+Careful ise and inspection is critical to the safe use of your Miflex Diving Hose

 Our tips for inspection are: